JanMStraub/job-scraper/README.md

 ## Disclaimer

 This project is for educational and personal use only.
-Scraping websites like LinkedIn may be against their Terms of Service.
+Scraping websites like LinkedIn or Xing may be against their Terms of Service.
 Use this tool responsibly and at your own risk.
 The developers of this project are not responsible for any misuse or any action taken against your account by LinkedIn or other platforms.

 ## Contact